MayaFlux/MayaFlux/README.md

 ## Architecture

-Four composable paradigms form the foundation:
+Five composable paradigms form the foundation:

 | Component               | What It Does                                                                                  |
 | ----------------------- | --------------------------------------------------------------------------------------------- |